Future developments in Singapore: Jurong Lake District (JLD)

 A new draft masterplan for the 120-hectare Jurong Lake District was unveiled on 25 August 2017, with new developments in the Lakeside district.
-It will include a commercial centre around the High Speed Rail station in Jurong East, as well as a third island crested through a new canal.
-It would be completed in two decades time, and would be served by the upcoming Jurong Lake District MRT station on the Cross Island Line.
+It was planned to include a commercial centre around the high-speed rail station in Jurong East, and a third island crested through a new canal.
+It would be completed in two decades, and would be served by the upcoming Jurong Lake District MRT station on the Cross Island Line.